michaelJwilson/surveysim/doc/tutorial.rst

     surveysim --resume --verbose

-Each pass of `surveyplan` takes ?? minutes and will write the following files into output/ where YYYY-MM-DD is the next planned night of observing:
+Each pass of `surveyplan` runs quickly and will write the following files into output/ where YYYY-MM-DD is the next planned night of observing:

 - plan.fits

-- plan_YYYY-MM-DD.fits (backup of plan.fits)
+Whenever the priorities change due to a change in the rules state machine, the corresponding plan and progress are saved with a date stamp:

-Whenever the priorities change due to a change in the rules state machine, the corresponding plan is also bookmarked with a symbolic link:
+- plan_YYYY-MM-DD.fits

-- plan_YYYY-MM-DD_bookmark.fits (symbolic link to plan_YYYY-MM-DD.fits)
+- progress_YYYY-MM-DD.fits

 Each pass of ``surveysim`` simulates one night's observing.
 Jobs will write the following files to output/, updating and overwriting the existing files: